apprentice-code/resources/mentor-handbook.md

 * If your student cannot meet with you at day and time you agreed to, they are required to notify you in advance and provide evidence that their absence is warranted.

-* * If this has not occurred, and the student is absent from your meeitng, please indicate this on the report using the field provided.
+* * If this has not occurred, and the student is absent from your meeting, please indicate this on the report using the field provided.
 The student will receive a deduction to their grade and a verbal warning.

 * * After 3 unexcused absences, the student will be removed from the program.